renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_ncr, y_ncr = ncr.fit_resample(X_num, y)
 ```

 NCR decreased the number os samples from 989 to 831, with 137 survivals and 694 deaths.
-Ahead we see again the new "Age" distribution:
+Ahead we see again the new "Age" distribution, similar to the original, with a slight increase over the median (44 to 46) and mean (44.5 to 45.9):

 ![ncr](https://user-images.githubusercontent.com/63553829/93007239-0a218300-f53d-11ea-8a76-f403f7d3200d.png){: .mx-auto.d-block :}